Article Translations: (Spanish)

 Who Can Do Strength Training?

-A child's strength-training program shouldn't just be a scaled-down version of an adult's weight training regimen.
-A trainer who has experience in working with kids should design a program for your child and show your child the proper techniques, safety precautions, and how to properly use the equipment.
+A child's strength-training program shouldn't be a scaled-down version of an adult's weight training regimen.
+Kids should learn proper technique, be supervised, have access to child-size machines and equipment, and know how to use the equipment safely.

 Is Strength Training Safe?

-The amount of weight will depend on a child's current size and strength level.
-But in general, kids should be able to lift a weight with proper technique at least 8 to 15 times.
-If they can't lift the weight at least 8 times, the weight is too heavy.
+The amount of weight will depend on a child's age, size, form, experience, and strength level.
+In general, if someone can't lift the weight comfortably and with proper technique at least 8 times, the weight is too heavy.